conan-io/docs/conan_v2.rst

 Properties related to *pkg_config*, used by legacy ``pkg_config`` and new :ref:`PkgConfigDeps<PkgConfigDeps>`:

 - **pkg_config_name** property sets the ``names`` property for *pkg_config* generator.
+- **pkg_config_aliases** property sets some aliases of any package/component name for *pkg_config* generator.
+This property only accepts list-like Python objects.
 - **pkg_config_custom_content** property supported by the *pkg_config* generator that will add user defined content to the *.pc* files created by this generator